DansGit/qnatool/README.md

 1. A project name.

-2. A directory full of files to process
+2. A directory filled files to process

 3. A directory where the results will be saved to.

-Imagine you have a directory full of .txt or .json (see json section) files that you want to turn into a single network.
+Imagine you have a directory with .txt or .json (see json section) files that you want to turn into a single network.
-Simply open a terminal, navigate to your qnatool directory and type in the following:
+Simply open a terminal, navigate to your qnatool directory and type in something like the following:
 ```
 python qnatool project_name /directory/with/your/source/files /your/output/directory
 ```